samalvarez98/AmazonSales_report_India/README.md

 ---
 A Tableau dashboard that provides a series of graphs, tables, and maps with key insights that tell a narrative of a broad panorama of Amazon customers in India.

-Results
----
-The results showed that states such as Delhi and Rajasthan had the highest number of orders from the data analyzed.
-Additionally, Delhi was the region where more clothing items were shipped, having a higher total of items shipped than the total of the other northern states combined.
-Amazon can expect to continue having a high demand in regions such as Dehli, Rajasthan, and Punjab.
-However, its sales might be below the highest point reached in April 2022.
-Another important finding was that in item categories, the "set" was the number 1 item order, indicating its high popularity among customers.

 Dashboard #1 (Nortthern States)
 ---
 ![Northern India ](https://user-images.githubusercontent.com/102596118/215298520-cee515d9-b84f-4499-abd4-4856973faf8c.png)